Helping Hands for South Sudan

 Gabriel with wife, Roda, also from South Sudan

 The organization was founded upon Gabriel Nyok's firsthand knowledge of life as a refugee and his desire to help educate the children of South Sudan.
-He commitment has inspired many and serves as our guiding light.
+His commitment has inspired many and serves as our guiding light.
 Working alongside him is our dedicated Board of Directors.
 They give their time and talents to help further the mission of this nonprofit.
 It is their responsibility to oversee the organization's activities and steer it towards a sustainable future by adopting sound, ethical, and legal governance and financial management policies.

 Ron is a recently retired tax vice president from Intel.
 He has been active with nonprofits, such as serving on the Session (governing body) at Presbyterian Church of Los Gatos, where he served as Treasurer and Chair of the Finance Committee.
 He also was a director of the Pittsburgh Theological Seminary before he moved to Los Gatos, California in 2010.